NiconicoGao/cse203b-tracker/README.md

 ./car.avi: sample testing case.

 ./main.py: Use this to run sample testing.
 It will open a opencv window and show the results.
     -Features: Use -F or --feature to select which feature you wanna use.
-Availabel Choices: [resnet18, HOG]
+Availabel Choices: ['resnet18', 'HOG']
+    -Kernel: Use -K or --kernel to select which kernel you wanna use.
+Availabel Choices: ['linear’, ‘poly’, ‘rbf’,]
     -Quit: press q to exit the window

+    E.G: Try
+        python main.py --feature hog --kernel poly

 ./NNfeatures.py: contains the code all version of resnet model